kokkos/kokkos-comm/docs/api/core.rst

     :tparam SendMode: A communication mode to use.
 If unspecified, defaults to a standard ``MPI_Isend``.
     :tparam SendMode: A CommMode_ to use.
 If unspecified, defaults to a standard ``MPI_Isend``.

-.. cpp:function:: template <KokkosComm::CommMode SendMode = CommMode::Standard, KokkosExecutionSpace ExecSpace, KokkosView SendView> \
     :tparam SendMode: A CommMode_ to use.
-If unspecified, defaults to a synchronous ``MPI_Issend`` if ``KokkosComm_FORCE_SYNCHRONOUS_MODE`` is enabled, otherwise defaults to a standard ``MPI_Isend``. void KokkosComm::send(const ExecSpace &space, const SendView &sv, int dest, int tag, MPI_Comm comm)
+If unspecified, defaults to a synchronous ``MPI_Issend`` if ``KokkosComm_FORCE_SYNCHRONOUS_MODE`` is enabled, otherwise defaults to a standard ``MPI_Isend``.
+.. cpp:function:: template <KokkosComm::CommMode SendMode, KokkosExecutionSpace ExecSpace, KokkosView SendView> \
+                  void KokkosComm::send(const ExecSpace &space, const SendView &sv, int dest, int tag, MPI_Comm comm)

     Wrapper for ``MPI_Send``, ``MPI_Rsend`` and ``MPI_Ssend``.